-- Vasoconstriction.
-When a blood vessel is cut, it immediately constricts to slow blood loss.
-It then releases cells into the blood stream telling the blood clotting factors to start the coagulation process.
+- When your blood vessel is cut, it immediately constricts to slow blood loss.
+This is called vasoconstriction.
+It then releases cells into your bloodstream that tell the blood clotting factors to start the coagulation process.

-- Formation of the Platelet Plug.
-Blood platelets collect at the site of the wound and begin sticking to the wound and to each other.
-This forms a soft platelet plug in the wound.
+- Blood platelets collect at the site of the wound and begin sticking to the wound and to each other.
+This forms a soft platelet plug in your wound.
 This stage is called primary hemostasis.

 - Once the platelets form a temporary plug, a complex chain reaction takes place among multiple blood clotting factors.
 Factor V appears about halfway through this chain of reactions and converts prothrombin into thrombin.